Tearran/its-i2cScan/README.md

 May require sudo privleges if i2c is not enabled.
 - Can be replacement for `i2cdetect` from `i2c-tools`
-- Can be use to help enable and install i2c device sofware
+- Can be use to help automate enabling and installing i2c device sofware

 # Contributers